Structuring a home education for a twelve-year-old? Your twelve-year-old and MY twelve-year-old aren’t the same.

 You can’t teach the same way to each child.
 They’re different.
 Your goal is to tailor an education for each of your kids differently.

-This twelve year old might have too many extracurricular activities.
-Presently she’s in choir, dance, youth group, piano, drama classes x 2.
+This twelve-year-old might have too many extracurricular activities.
+Presently she’s in the choir, dance, youth group, piano, drama classes x 2.
 But she has also studied violin, attended soccer camps, joined a baseball team, gymnastics, sailing, and kayaking camps.

-And then there’s our family activities: travelling, canoeing, hiking, and cross country skiing.
+And then there’s our family activities: traveling, canoeing, hiking, and cross country skiing.

 Oh, and there’s studies.